wiard/outixs/README.md

    In-game coins power the marketplace, enabling a sustainable economy and facilitating micropayments.

 - **Cross-Market Interoperability**:
-   Coins and assets can be exchanged across various games and applications within the Block-Oriented Network.
+   Coins and assets can be exchanged across various games and applications within the **UTXO-Powered Network**.

 - **Modular Asset Management**:
    Items in the marketplace are managed through consistent, interface-driven modules, ensuring reusability and scalability.